Anti-Restart Motor Starter Upgrade

 - Turn back on the breaker or disconnect the switch and check if the machine starts up again.

 If you see the machine turn back on by doing this test, you must upgrade the electrical system to include anti-restart protection.
-If you are unsure, please contact one of our electrical specialists, and we will be happy to assist you.
+If you are unsure, please get in touch with one of our electrical specialists, and we will be happy to assist you.

 OSHA recognizes NFPA 79:7.5.3, which states that all machines must have a magnetic starter to prevent accidental or unintentional machine restarting.
 A magnetic starter or contactor is inside our anti-restart motor starters.